-The CAAQS were achieved in all of Nova Scotia's air zones in 2021, including the new SO2 and NO2 CAAQS that were reported for the first time in 2020.
+The CAAQS were achieved in all of Nova Scotia's air zones in 2022.
 However, the intention of the air zone management framework is to work towards continuous improvement, even when the CAAQS are achieved.
-This is important as we know that the health of some portion of the population continues to be affected, even when ambient concentrations of the reported pollutants are low. ^{11, 12} For example, based on latest data (2019 update) from the World Health Organization (WHO), Canada has some of the best air quality in the world.13 However, based on the latest report in 2021, Health Canada estimates the number of annual mortalities in Canada that can be attributed to air pollution from human sources in North America to be 15,300 and the economic cost associated with these health impacts to be \$120 billion per year (based on 2016 currency).
+This is important as we know that the health of some portion of the population continues to be affected, even when ambient concentrations of the reported pollutants are low. ^{11, 12} For example, based on latest data (2019 update) from the World Health Organization (WHO), Canada has some of the best air quality in the world.
+13 However, based on the latest report in 2022, Health Canada estimates the number of annual mortalities in Canada that can be attributed to air pollution from human sources in North America to be 15,300 and the economic cost associated with these health impacts to be \$120 billion per year (based on 2016 currency).
 14